paramraghavan/sparksql-awsglue/README.md

 # Interactive Jupyter Notebook
 Under aws-glue there are 2 ipynb files.
 - plain spark-sql
-- aws-glue -  this [aws data wrangler](https://aws-data-wrangler.readthedocs.io/en/stable/what.html) seems to be nicely written and easy to use with pandas dataframe
+- aws-glue -  using [aws data wrangler](https://aws-data-wrangler.readthedocs.io/en/stable/what.html) seems to be nicely written and easy to use with pandas dataframe